olback/o-todo/README.md

 ### Why should i use this instead of <insert other note taking app here>?
 By using some else's note taking app, you rely on their security and that they will keep their service online for as long as you need it.

+### Install
+To host this, you need a web server (nginx, apache, whatever), PHP and MySQL.
+PHPMyAdmin makes your life way easier as well.
+Import the `o-todo.sql` and create a new db user.
+Make the `app` folder the web-root.

 ### Compatibility
 This application uses ES6 and will not work in old/shitty browsers.
 (IE)